hecmec/ng10-playground/projects/app-from-choice-to-prediction/readme.md

 ## serve projects

     ng serve appFromChoiceToPrediction

 ## Tech stuff

 There is one json file for the data

-There are some categories and n questions with answers that have each an affinity to categories
+There are some categories and n questions with answers that have each an affinity to categories.

+{
+categories: [
+{
+"name":"green"
+"affinities"
+}
+]
 }